atomisthq/docs/docs/automations/prerequisites.md

-Before you begin developing and running your own automations, you need to have Atomist [set up in your team][setup] and know your Slack team ID, which the Atomist Bot is happy to tell you.
-Just send the `team` message to the Atomist Bot (be sure the bot is already in the channel!).
+Before you begin developing and running your own automations, you need to have Atomist [set up in your team][setup] and know your Slack team ID, which the Atomist bot is happy to tell you.
+Just send the `team` message to the Atomist bot (be sure the bot is already in the channel!).

 ```